wjdenny/wjdenny.github.io/content/@2021fernandes_units.md

 ---
 tags:
+  - 🕮
+aliases:
-  - "🕮"
+  - Units of Exchange
-alias: "Units of Exchange"
-draft: false
+draft: true
 ---
 # Units of Exchange